 - 5.2 A four-corner weight analysis shall be performed and documented when the lesser of 1.5% of GVWR or 100 lbs.
 (45 kg) or more of net weight is added to a vehicle after modification. - 5.3 Exceeding a vehicle's GVWR, GAWR, or TWR is prohibited by Federal Law. - 5.4 Upon completion of modification, a vehicle's available load carrying capacity must not be less than Designated Seating Positions (DSP) times 150 lbs.
 (68 kg).
-For the purpose of determining load carrying capacity, occupied wheelchair tie down positions are counted as DSPs and 150 lbs. must be allotted for the wheelchair occupant and the weight of the wheelchair is considered as cargo\\.
-A modified vehicle with insufficient load carrying capacity shall not be delivered. (\\Not applicable to define the Seating Capacity on Tire placard in Canada.) - It is the customer's responsibility to safely load the vehicle.
-In circumstances where the customer has additional cargo (including mobility devices) that could overload the vehicle when all designated seating positions are occupied the dealer shall provide guidance on how to safely load the vehicle.
-The combined weight of occupants and cargo should never exceed the load carrying capacity of the vehicle. - According to 49 CFR Part 595: If the load carrying capacity of the vehicle after modification is reduced by 220 lbs (100 kg) or more the new load carrying capacity shall be disclosed to the customer.
+For the purpose of determining load carrying capacity, occupied wheelchair tie down positions are counted as DSPs and 150 lbs. must be allotted for the wheelchair occupant and the weight of the wheelchair is considered as cargo.
+A modified vehicle with insufficient load carrying capacity shall not be delivered.
+(Not applicable to define the Seating Capacity on Tire placard in Canada.) - 5.5 The Remaining Cargo Capacity is measured by taking the Load Carrying Capacity after modification and deducting the required occupant weight capacity (DSP times 150 lbs).
+The Remaining Cargo Capacity can never be less than zero. - 5.6 It is the customer's responsibility to safely load the vehicle.
+In circumstances where the customer has additional cargo (including mobility devices) that could overload the vehicle when all designated seating positions are occupied the dealer shall provide guidance on how to safely load the vehicle. (reference NMEDA publication document PUB-102 "Consumer Safe Loading Guide") The combined weight of occupants and cargo should never exceed the load carrying capacity of the vehicle. - 5.7 According to 49 CFR Part 595: If the load carrying capacity of the vehicle after modification is reduced by 220 lbs (100 kg) or more the new load carrying capacity shall be disclosed to the customer.
 When providing this information, the dealer must state whether the weight of the user's wheelchair is or is not included in the available load capacity.
 The Make Inoperative disclosure form may be used for this purpose.
 Refer to section 1 for more information.
-Applies only to members governed by US Law.
+Applies only to members governed by US Law. - 5.8 When installing rear mounted scooter and wheelchair lifting or carrying devices, the tongue weight rating (TWR) shall not be exceeded.
+Modifying or adding a hitch receiver is prohibited unless endorsed by information found in sources such as the owner's manual, incomplete vehicle document, dealer bulletin, or, if the vehicle is obviously equipped with an OEM trailer towing package.
+In most cases the vehicle manufacturer specifies the towing capacity, which determines the tongue weight rating.
+Manufacturer warranties and/or compliance with F/CMVSS 301 "fuel system integrity" rear impact crash test can be voided if OEM hitch receivers are modified or aftermarket hitch receivers are added.